Senior full stack developer and CTO at Ideamotive.

 In the late 2004 popular American psychologist, Barry Schwarts came up with a bit counter-intuitive idea, that sometimes having a choice brings much more anxiety and suffering than being left without one.
 Although his book “The paradox of choice” was mainly about the consumer market, the statement remains true even on the B2B market.
 The proof is seen when it comes to choosing between Ruby on Rails and Node.js.

 Ruby on Rails is a framework for Ruby programming language, designed mainly to swift up the code development process and eliminate the bottlenecks of the processes.
 The framework comes with several important features from the coders’ perspective.
-The most important is the “Don’t Repeat Yourself” rule, that forces the developer to reuse the components as often as possible, effectively reducing the hidden dependencies within the code and the possibility to ruin something when changes are applied.
+The most important is the “Don’t Repeat Yourself” rule, which forces the developer to reuse the components as often as possible, effectively reducing the hidden dependencies within the code and the possibility to ruin something when changes are applied.